 It's generally best to donate or volunteer for charities that you already know and trust, or those you have researched and in which you have confidence.
 You might like to start your research by looking at the Charities Register.

-Most local charities have an established relationship with their community, and understand what is needed, and how they can best assist.
+Most local charities have an established relationship with their community.
+They understand what is needed and how they can best assist.

-There are also many larger, well-established and well-known charities operating at a national (or international) level, who are accustomed to dealing with crisis recoveries and their longer-term effects, and are equipped to deal with them.
+There are also many larger, well-established and well-known charities operating at a national (or international) level, who are accustomed to dealing with crisis recoveries and their longer-term effects.
 Well established aid agencies often have better networks, infrastructure, expertise and systems in place to respond quickly to disasters.

 Can I claim a tax credit for my donation?

 Yes, if you make a donation to a charity or other organisation that has donee status.
 Donee status is administered by Inland Revenue.
 Most charities registered with Charities Services are eligible for donee status.